SciShow

 SciShow is a collection of YouTube channels that focuses on science news.
 The program is hosted by Hank Green along with a rotating cast of co-hosts.
 SciShow was launched as an original channel.

 The series has been consistently releasing new material since it was created in 2012.

 Since its launch, three additional channels have been launched under the SciShow brand: SciShow Space, SciShow Psych, and SciShow Kids.

 History and funding

 The channel was launched as an "original channel", which meant that YouTube funded the channel.
 The show's initial grant was projected to expire in 2014, and in response, on September 12, 2013, SciShow joined the viewer-funding site Subbable, created in part by Green.

 In 2014, the channel landed a national advertisement deal with YouTube.
 The educational program was featured on platforms such as billboards and television commercials as a result.
 Green details that the advertisements had a positive effect on SciShow, stating, "My Twitter exploded, our followers and subscribers exploded."

-After Patreon acquired Subbable, the channel switched over to Patreon where it continues to receive support in exchange for various perks.
-SciShow currently has over four thousand patrons.
+After Patreon acquired Subbable, the channel switched over to Patreon, where it continued to receive support in exchange for various perks.
+As of March 2017, SciShow had over 4,000 patrons.